clintmckenna/oTree-Whisper/README.md

 ## API key
 To use this, you will need to acquire a key from [OpenAI's API](https://openai.com/product).
 Add this as an environment variable to your local environment or you can just paste it into the code.

-## OpenAI package requirements
+## Package requirements
-When using locally, you will also need to install openai's Python package.
-Be sure to add this to your requrements.txt file before using online.
+When using locally, you will also need to install the following Python packages: openai for whisper, and boto3 for Amazon S3.
+Be sure to add these to your requrements.txt file before using online.

----
-> <i>openai==1.31.0</i>
----

-I have only tested this with the most recent version of openai.

 ## Citation
 As part of oTree's [installation agreement](https://otree.readthedocs.io/en/master/install.html), be sure to cite their paper: